 The health officer will board the cruise vessel approximately two hours after arrival.
 A copy of the New Zealand Maritime Declaration of Health will be required.

-The health officer will visit the vessel’s medical facilities.
-The vessel’s gastrointestinal surveillance log will be reviewed and the illness rates checked against those reported in the Advance Notice of Arrival and the ‘no change in status’ message.
-Where there are any discrepancies an explanation will be sought and the ship’s officers will be reminded of their responsibility to notify cases of illness both on arrival and while in New Zealand waters.
+The visit will likely include but not be limited to the vessel’s medical facilities.
+The vessel’s gastrointestinal surveillance log will be reviewed, and the illness rates checked against those reported in the Advance Notice of Arrival and the ‘No Change in Status’ message.
+Where there are discrepancies an explanation will be sought, and the ship’s officers will be reminded of their responsibility to notify cases of illness both on arrival and while in New Zealand waters.

 Public health assistance

-Health officers can provide assistance to vessels in the following:
+Health officers can provide assistance to ships in the following: